 After two days of seas and winds and two of motoring, we had four days primarily on a pleasant beam reach, seeing our destination on the horizon in the dawn on Saturday 16th November, and exactly 8 days after leaving Bermuda coming through the lifting bridge into Simpson Bay Marina of Sint Maarten (the Dutch bit.
 The French side, to the North, is Saint Martin I now know).

 21degrees 48.46′N 064degrees 05.41′W

 It is where we were when Skipper Richard was 70, on Day 6 of the passage, having just managed to get this trip in in time.
 It was marked by a party in the cockpit, complete with a chocolate cake, cunningly secretly baked in the onboard oven.
 Perhaps the greatest achievement of the trip, if you know that oven…

-Angela Rice is the author of ADVENTURES OF A RELUCTANT BOATING WIFE (RRP £8.99), available now for a one-week-only bargain price of £4.50 when you buy direct from us: http://bloomsbury.com/uk/adventures-of-a-reluctant-boating-wife-9781408182048
+Angela Rice is the author of ADVENTURES OF A RELUCTANT BOATING WIFE (RRP £8.99), available with a 10% discount (£8.09) when you buy direct from us: http://bloomsbury.com/uk/adventures-of-a-reluctant-boating-wife-9781408182048